joshuawaddell/end-to-end-ssl-vm/README.md

 To create the HTTPS Bindings for the Web Applications:

 1. Open a Remote Desktop Connection (RDP) to the server
-2. Copy the PFX Certificate to the server
-3. From Windows Administrative Tools, open Internet Information Services (IIS) Manager
+2. From Windows Administrative Tools, open Internet Information Services (IIS) Manager
-4. Expand Sites and select webApp1
+3. Expand Sites and select webApp1
-5. From Actions, select Bindings
+4. From Actions, select Bindings
-6. From the Site Bindings window, click Add
+5. From the Site Bindings window, click Add
-7. From the Add Site Binding window:
+6. From the Add Site Binding window:
    1. Select HTTPS as the Type
    2. Select All Unassigned as the IP address
    3. Verify 443 as the Port